techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 13. System.out.println(tokens.length);

 What is the result?
 (Choose one.)

-a.
-0
+A. 0

-b.
-1
+B. 1

-c.
-4
+C. 4

-d.
-Compilation fails.
+D. Compilation fails.
 e.
 An exception is thrown at runtime. f.

-Answer: D
+ANSWER: D
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: